zowe/docs-site/docs/troubleshoot/Diagnostics.md

 # Troubleshooting Zowe using Diagnostics Data
 <!-- TODO -->
 As a Zowe user, you can easily get access to diagnostics data that helps you troubleshoot issues.
-By running the UNIX script on z/OS, you receive a set of output files, which contain data necessary for successful troubleshooting.
+By running the UNIX script on z/OS, you receive a set of output files, which contain diagnostics data necessary for successful troubleshooting of Zowe.
 The output is compressed in a .pax.Z archive.
 The script captures the following set of diagnostics data:

  - Started task output
     - Zowe server started task